William Mikelbrencis: Club career

 Having made his first training sessions with the Ligue 1 squad, Mikelbrencis signed his first professional contract with the club from Metz in April 2021.
-He started the following season playing with the reserve team in National 2, scoring his first goal on the 6 November, against Sainte-Geneviève.
+He started the following season playing with the reserve team in National 2, scoring his first goal on 6 November, against Sainte-Geneviève.

-Having played his first senior game in early January 2022—delivering an assist during a 1–0 home friendly win against CS Sedan Ardennes—he made his professional debut for Metz on the 9 January, starting the Ligue 1 game against Strasbourg as right-back in a 3-4-3 formation.
+Having played his first senior game in early January 2022—delivering an assist during a 1–0 home friendly win against CS Sedan Ardennes—he made his professional debut for Metz on 9 January, starting the Ligue 1 game against Strasbourg as right-back in a 3-4-3 formation.

 In a difficult context between the injuries and the players away for the AFCON 2021, he made a first good impression despite his team losing 2–0 at home (his team was only losing by a goal when he was subbed for Pape Ndiaga Yade).

 On 31 August 2022, Mikelbrencis signed a four-year contract with Hamburger SV in Germany.

 International career

-A youth international for France since he played for the under-16 in 2019, he later was selected with the under-17—only playing friendlies during a covid pandemic context—before becoming a member of the under-18 in 2021, delivering his first assist during a 3–0 friendly away win against Italy.
+A youth international for France since he played for the under-16 in 2019, he later was selected with the under-17—only playing friendlies during a COVID pandemic context—before becoming a member of the under-18 in 2021, delivering his first assist during a 3–0 friendly away win against Italy.